 Driving on Highway 29 past Beaulieu Vineyard one day in late 2016, Mario spotted a for lease sign.
 When he called the agent of record Michael Moffett, he was told another vintner had already committed to one of the buildings for lease but then Mike offered to show Mario several other buildings further west on the property.
 This site is very historical, home of the Georges de LaTour estate, the founder of Beaulieu Vineyard.
-Two buildings were of interest and were still for lease, a tractor shed built in the 1940s and an adjoining cellar, built in 1915 and used for Beaulieu’s “champagne” production as it was called back then – housing production through the 1991 vintage.
+Two buildings were of interest and were still for lease, a tractor shed built in the 1940s and an adjoining cellar, built in 1916.
+This cellar is extremely historic; it was Beaulieu Vineyard’s first winery on their own property (used for several years as their primary winery before operations were moved across the street to their current location).
+It continued to be used for Beaulieu’s “champagne” production as it was called back then – housing production through the 1991 vintage.

 While growing up in St. Helena Mario remembers seeing this building but had never been inside.
 When Mario finally did enter the building it was in bad shape with bats living inside, ivy crawling through the windows and covering parts of the walls and floor – but it was also a window back in time.
 They found forty bottles of 1991 Beaulieu Vineyard “Champagne”, a Blanc de Blanc, an old riddling table and some other era items.
 Naturally, Mario made sure to have these included in the terms of his lease.
 The Rutherford Wine Vault is a partnership between Mario and John Franks (long time real estate developer and investor).